Witiko/doctoral-thesis/main.md

 We also reported the optimal hyperparameter values for our orthogonalization algorithm on all six tasks. [@novotny2020text, Table 2]

-In 2020 and 2021, we evaluated the soft vector space model on the *answer retrieval* math information retrieval task of the ARQMath-1 and ARQMath-2 labs to see if the soft vector space model would be more accurate than the hard vector space model. [@novotny2020three, Section 4; @novotny2021ensembling, Section 3.3] We also reported the optimal hyperparameter values for our orthogonalization algorithm. [@novotny2020three, Table 1]
+In 2020 and 2021, we evaluated the soft vector space model on the *find answers* task of the ARQMath-1 and ARQMath-2 labs to see if the soft vector space model would be more accurate than the hard vector space model.
+[@novotny2020three, Section 4; @novotny2021ensembling, Section 3.3] We also
+reported the optimal hyperparameter values for our orthogonalization algorithm.
+[@novotny2020three, Table 1]

  [^22]: See Section \vref{sec:joint-token-embeddings-of-text-and-math} for a
         discussion about the joint token embeddings of text and math that we